 - 5 full-size carrots chopped but not peeled (Not “baby” carrots – even the organic ones are dipped in chlorine as a preservative.)

-- 1/2 cup nutritional yeast (you can find this at Mother’s Market or other health food grocer – gives the sauce coating it’s cheese flavor)
+- 1/2 cup nutritional yeast (you can find this at a health food grocer – gives the sauce coating it’s cheesy flavor)

 - 2 tsp sea salt or Himalayan pink crystal salt